KevinZer00/Personal-Trainer-Site/README.md

 # Personal-Trainer-Site
-Website for personal training coach
+A simple website built for a personal training coach.
+The website features the Calendly widget to allow users to view and schedule avaiable appointments.